What is a Declaration of Environmental Use Restriction (DEUR)?

 - Document institutional and engineering controls;

-- Allow closure of a site with contamination above residential soil remediation levels; and
+- Allow closure of a site with contamination above residential soil remediation levels;

 - Ensure appropriate future use of the contaminated site.